aksommerville/egg2/README.md

 - - [ ] eggdev_main_project.c:gen_makefile(): Serve editor and overrides.
 - - [ ] HexEditor: Paging, offset, ASCII, multi-byte edits.
 - - [ ] ImageEditor: Animation preview like we had in v1.
+- - [ ] StringsEditor: Side-by-side editing across languages, like we had in v1.